jxqu3/gameoflife/readme.md

 - Height: The window height
 - CellSize: The size of each cell: if Width and Height is 800 and CellSize is 10, there will be 80 cells.
 - Grid: The grid of cells.
-It also has the `GetNeighbor` and `GetCell` functions to easily make your rules for the automata.
+It also has the `GetNeighbor`, `GetNumberAliveNeighbors`, `Exists` and `GetCell` functions to easily make your rules for the automata.

 ## consts
 The `main.go` file has these consts: